 Email via: email@example.com

-Within three working days you will receive an acknowledgement of your complaint and wherever possible you will be invited to discuss your concerns by telephone with them.
-Where possible an early resolution will be encouraged, however if a full investigation is needed it may take longer, for example if the issues raised are complex or we need to speak to specific staff members.
+Within three working days you will receive an acknowledgement of your complaint and wherever possible you will be invited to discuss your concerns by telephone with either a member of the complaints team or clinical team.
+Where possible early resolution will be encouraged, however if a full investigation is needed it may take longer, for example if the issues raised are complex or we need to speak to several staff members.
 We will of course agree timescales with you and keep you informed of any delays.

 You may wish to contact an independent advocate to assist you in making your complaint; more detail on how this is done can be found in their leaflet below.
 Depending on where you live you can contact them directly by: